mnbuhl/PersistedCache/README.md

 ### How to use it?

 Install the specific package for the resource you want to use.
 For example, if you want to use MySQL as the cache store, you would install the `PersistedCache.MySql` package.
+(Installing the base package is not necessary)

 ```bash
 dotnet add package PersistedCache.MySql